 Q. I would like to obtain the procedure to determine the HF and HNO3 content of an acid etch solution.
 I remember seeing a procedure at a previous company, but the company is no longer doing electroplating.
 We are starting a new process, and will need to control the concentration of the etch solution.
 OR, any reference books available?Patricia Frisch

 A. This is a common question in this forum.
 Go to the search function and use "analysis hydrofluoric" as keywords....it will take you to several strings of possibilities for this analysis.

 p.s.: I always have been partial to a thorium nitrate titration.Douglas A. Hahn

 - Crestview, Florida, USA

-Ed. note: As Douglas notes, the site hosts almost a dozen additional threads addressing HF analysis ... but most also favor the thorium nitrate titration.
+Ed. note: As Douglas notes, the site hosts many additional threads addressing HF analysis ... but most also favor the thorium nitrate titration.

 RFQ: We are interested in purchasing Thorium Nitrate (Th(NO3)4.4H2O (with 4 molecules of water) for the analysis of a stripping bath containing Chromic Acid-Nitric Acid-Ammonium Hydrogen Bifluoride.
 Our need is URGENT.
 We tried Fisher and Merck, but they do not supply the reagent.

 Thanking in advance,

 Analysis of fluoride in hard chrome plating without using thorium nitrateAugust 21, 2018